User permissions required: 'View Sources' AND 'View Labels'

 Understanding the label threshold slider

 Please Note: adjusting the confidence threshold slider does not actually impact the model, it just gives you a visual representation of how predictions would be impacted for that label if a certain confidence threshold was selected.
-This can help you select a suitable threshold for triggers or using predictions for downstream automation.
+This can help you select a suitable threshold for streams or using predictions for downstream automation.

 To adjust the confidence threshold for a label, users can type a % figure into the box, or just drag the slider along the scale.